-You will be in hospital for longer following a caesarean than if your baby is born vaginally.
-When you leave hospital you may need extra help at home, as there are some types of housework particularly that which involves lifting that you should avoid for the first few weeks.
+You will be in hospital for longer than if your baby is born vaginally.
+When you leave hospital you may need extra help at home, as there are some types of housework that you should avoid for the first few weeks.
 You will also be unable to drive for about six weeks (you will need to check this with your insurance company).
 This is due to the wound on your abdomen (tummy), which will affect the strength of your tummy muscles, which in turn can affect how well you can lift your legs to be able to brake or control your car.